kennedysgarage/kennedysgarage/_posts/2013-12-23-mobile-shortcuts.md

 layout: post
 permalink: /articles/mobile-shortcuts/
 title: Mobile Shortcuts
-image: mobile-shortcuts
-excerpt: One of the most repetitive task that I do on my mobile devices is enter in my username and email address.
+description: One of the most repetitive task that I do on my mobile devices is enter in my username and email address.
 I noticed a lot of people still typing each character.
+image: /assets/posts/mobile-shortcuts/hero.png
 tags:
 - tutorial
 comments: false